Plumbing Workers’ Comp Code: A Complete Guide

 

 Class codes play a key role in determining your insurance premiums.
-Understanding the HVAC workers’ comp class codes ensures that your business is covered adequately and avoids any surprises when it comes to your insurance rates.
+Understanding the plumbing workers’ comp class codes ensures that your business is covered adequately and avoids any surprises when it comes to your insurance rates.

 Table of Contents